SNUB

 In March 2012, after a successful legal challenge at the High Court, they announced that the actor Martin Shaw would become their official patron.
 In a press release, he announced that he was "simply furious and upset by your plight and that of all of us who wish to live in quiet and peace.
 I will be your Patron and keep fighting".

 Rackheath Eco-town

-SNUB have worked alongside many local residents in protesting heavily against the proposed Rackheath Eco-town, as they claim the plans are flawed and will lead to massive overdevelopment of the area.
+SNUB have worked alongside some local residents in protesting against the proposed Rackheath Eco-town, as they claim the plans are flawed and will lead to massive overdevelopment of the area.

-An official petition on the 10 Downing Street petitions website has also been created by SNUB, and has nearly 300 online signatures (as of June2010), and a paper petition with over 3000 signatures.
+An official petition on the 10 Downing Street petitions website was created by SNUB, and had nearly 300 online signatures (as of June 2010), and a paper petition with over 3000 signatures.

-SNUB have also organised many public meetings with both Broadland District Council and the local residents who will be effected by the proposals.
-The first public meeting at Holy Trinity Church, Rackheath, on 17 September 2009 and was featured on BBC One's Look East.
-The meeting focused on the proposals, and was attended by many hundreds of local residents, as well as a number of senior council officials and councillors, including MP Keith Simpson, Broadland District Council leader Simon Woodbridge, Councillor Andrew Proctor, Chief Planner Phil Kirby, and Councillor Ben McGilvary.

 Norwich Northern Distributor Road

-SNUB share the views of many residents and businesses of North Norwich, as well as the views of the Campaign for Better Transport in the protest over the Norwich Northern Distributor Road, dubbed the "Road to Nowhere", as it no longer is planned to link up to Taverham and the A47.
-SNUB say they are very concerned as to the implications for Taverham, RIngland and Costessey as traffic can not join up to the A47 meaning an increase in traffic in these areas and more "rat runs".
+SNUB opposed the Norwich Northern Distributor Road which some objectors called the "Road to Nowhere", as it no longer is planned to link up to Taverham and the A47.